 CONFIDENTIALITY AND EXCLUSIVITY AGREEMENT

-THIS AGREEMENT, dated as of _____________, 2000, among Phelps Dodge Corporation, a New York corporation ("Phelps Dodge"), Alcoa Inc., a Pennsylvania corporation ("Alcoa"), and Enron Corp., a Delaware corporation ("Enron").
+THIS AGREEMENT, dated as of _____________, 2000, among Phelps Dodge Corporation, a New York corporation ("Phelps Dodge"), Alcoa Inc., a Pennsylvania corporation ("Alcoa"), Boston Consulting Group (“Boston”), a ___________, and Enron North America Corp., a Delaware corporation ("Enron").

 W I T N E S S E T H:

-WHEREAS, in connection with the potential creation of an on-line, business-to-business E-commerce venture serving the metals and minerals industries (but excluding the steel [other industries?]) (the "Venture"), Phelps Dodge, Alcoa and Enron may furnish each other certain information pertinent to the evaluation (the "Evaluation") of the business and prospects of the Venture and of Phelps Dodge, Alcoa and Enron;
+WHEREAS, in connection with the potential creation of an on-line, business-to-business E-commerce venture serving the metals and minerals industries (but excluding the steel industry) (the "Venture"), Phelps Dodge, Alcoa, Boston and Enron may furnish each other certain information pertinent to the evaluation (the "Evaluation") of the business and prospects of the Venture and of Phelps Dodge, Alcoa, Boston and Enron;

 NOW THEREFORE, as a condition to, and in consideration of, each party furnishing the Evaluation Material (as defined in Section 1 hereof), each party agrees as follows:

-Nondisclosure of Information.
-As referred to hereinafter, the term "Representatives" includes each party's directors, officers, employees, affiliates, representatives (including, without limitation, attorneys, accountants and financial and other advisers) or agents.
+1. Nondisclosure of Information.
+As referred to hereinafter, the term "Representatives" includes each party's directors, officers, employees, affiliates, representatives (including, without limitation, attorneys, accountants and financial and other advisers and consultants) or agents.
 All information of a party (whether written or oral and whether prepared by such party, its advisers or otherwise) which is or has been furnished to the receiving party or any of its Representatives at any time (whether before, after or on the date hereof) by or on behalf of the providing party or such party's Representatives and all analyses, compilations, forecasts, studies or other documents prepared by the receiving party or its Representatives in connection with such receiving party's or its Representatives’ review of, or such receiving party's interest in, the Venture, which contain or reflect such information, is collectively referred to hereinafter as the "Evaluation Material".
-The term "Evaluation Material" does not, however, include information which (i) is or becomes generally available to the public other than as a result of a disclosure by the receiving party or its Representatives or (ii) is or becomes available to the receiving party on a non-confidential basis from a source other than the providing party or its Representatives, which source, to thebest knowledge of the receiving party after due inquiry, is not prohibited from disclosing such information to the receiving party by a legal, contractual or fiduciary obligation to the providing party.
+The term "Evaluation Material" does not, however, include information which (i) is or becomes generally available to the public other than as a result of a disclosure by the receiving party or its Representatives, (ii) is or becomes available to the receiving party on a non-confidential basis from a source other than the providing party or its Representatives, which source, to the knowledge of the receiving party, is not prohibited from disclosing such information to the receiving party by a legal, contractual or fiduciary obligation to the providing party, or (iii) is hereafter independently developed by the receiving party without aid or use of the Evaluation Material.

-Each party agrees that the Evaluation Material will be used solely for the purpose of evaluating the possible Venture, and that such information will be kept strictly confidential by the receiving party and its Representatives.
-Each party also agrees to disclose the Evaluation Material only to its Representatives who need to know such information for the purpose of evaluating the Venture, who are informed by such party of the confidential nature of suchinformation and who shall agree to treat such information confidentially and to be bound by and act in accordance with the terms and conditions of this Agreement to the same extent as though they were parties hereto.
+Each party agrees that the Evaluation Material will be used solely for the purpose of evaluating, negotiating and entering into the possible Venture, and that such information will be kept strictly confidential by the receiving party and its Representatives.
+Each party also agrees to disclose the Evaluation Material only to its Representatives who need to know such information for the purpose of evaluating, negotiating and entering into the Venture, who are informed by such party of the confidential nature of such information.
 Each party will be responsible for any breach of this Agreement by its Representatives.

 In addition, without the prior written consent of the providing party, the receiving party will not, and will cause its Representatives not to, disclose to any person the fact that the Evaluation Material exists or has been provided to such party, that the receiving party is considering the Venture or any other possible venture involving Phelps Dodge, Alcoa or Enron or that discussions or negotiations are taking place concerning a possible venture involving the receiving party, or any of the terms, conditions or other facts with respect to any such possible venture, including, without limitation, the status thereof.